We saw it as the ultimate team challenge. It's an amazing event and an incredible experience.

 "GODZONE is an epic adventure with the best of friends.
 In the space of a week everything changes.
 You'll finish the race and never be able to look at the World with the same set of eyes again."

 GODZONE is an annual, multi-day, non-stop, expedition race held in New Zealand.
-The event is the largest expedition-length adventure race in the world and widely regarded as the best.
-Registration for the 2022 event opens to teams of four on the 1st of July 2021 with entry secured by submitting the online entry form located on the Enter Now page and the payment of at least the entry fee deposit.
-Entries to GODZone are limited and a team entry can’t be guaranteed.
+The event is the largest expedition race in the world and widely regarded as the best.
+Registration for the 2023 event opens to teams of four on the 1st of July 2022 with entry secured by submitting the online entry form located on the Enter Now page and the payment of at least the entry fee deposit.
+Entries to GODZONE are limited and a team entry can’t be guaranteed.

 Teams will navigate, trek, mountain bike, kayak, canoe and raft over a vast array of different landscapes.
 Other disciplines may be included at the discretion of the organisers – teams may or may not be notified of these disciplines before the event starts.
 GODZONE will test the mental and physical skills of participants as well as other factors such as team work and emotional stress.
 The route will be highly demanding both technically and physically, testing teams in many different ways.
 Those taking part in the event should not underestimate the importance of being well prepared for travel in very remote locations and a high degree of outdoor competency is a pre-requisite of entry.
 GODZONE in New Zealand represents the pinnacle of adventure racing challenges, is the most technically demanding adventure race in the world and individuals who intend to take part in the event should prepare accordingly.
 The general format of GODZONE is set out below:

 - Teams receive a logistics planner approximately 1 week before the race starts

 - The planner gives teams the opportunity to pack equipment with food and supplies whilst keeping the actual course secret

 - Teams are provided with marked maps and a team handbook approximately 6-12hrs before the race starts